tobylad/avant-bard/README.md

 To run the project, type `rails s` in your terminal.
 Now, navigate to a browser and enter http://localhost:3000/.

 Thanks, I hope the right words find you!

+*Note: A deployment is coming soon!*